-One of the largest upcoming IoT projects is found in Chicago, where the Array of Things (AoT) will monitor pollution and vibration levels via Honeywell and Texas Instruments sensors attached to streetlights.
+One of the largest upcoming projects is found in Chicago, where an Internet of Things platform will monitor pollution and vibration levels via Honeywell and Texas Instruments IoT sensors attached to streetlights.

-The AoT will also transcend the city’s older, often unconnected sensors, says Brenna Berman, commissioner and CIO of the Chicago Department of Innovation and Technology.
+The IoT platform will also transcend the city’s older, often unconnected sensors, says Brenna Berman, commissioner and CIO of the Chicago Department of Innovation and Technology.

 “Publishing the data to the city's open-data portal will occur in almost real time,” she says.
 “Any department in the city will tell you that more precise data will lead to more precise planning.”

-Chicago has the advantage of university and government grants, some pending, to cover AoT deployment.
+Chicago has the advantage of university and government grants, some pending, to cover the IoT deployment.
 Its operating costs: about a notebook’s worth of electricity per node.

 While funding isn’t an issue, privacy concerns remain.
-To address those, Chicago and its partners are open-sourcing the AoT’s code and design and have promised to operate in full transparency.
+To address those, Chicago and its partners are open-sourcing the the platform’s code and design and have promised to operate in full transparency.

-Ruthbea Clarke, director of IDC’s Smart Cities Strategies program, calls the AoT a good example of IoT utility, especially because the partners behind it have different experience levels.
+Ruthbea Clarke, director of IDC’s Smart Cities Strategies program, calls the platform a good example of IoT utility, especially because the partners behind it have different experience levels.